vikeshdas/AWS/AWS Cloud Practitioner CLF-C02/IAM/Notes.md

 ## AWS CLI
-### A tool that enable you to intract with AWS services using commands in you command line cell
+### A tool that enable you to intract with AWS services from local machine using commands in you command line cell

 ####  Install CLI on windows
 * Click on this link and it will download automatically and then install by clicking install and next next